faithvoid/addon.medusa/README.md

 ![3](screenshots/3.bmp)

 ## How To Use:
-- Download latest release file, or "release" folder from the repository.
+- Download latest release file, or "release" folder from the repository (delete update.zip if you do!).
 - Extract the .zip file, edit "default.py" and modify the "collections =" section to point to the Internet Archive collection(s) of your choice!
 Just make a copy of the line below and modify it as needed, making sure the last entry in a category does not end with a comma!
 - Copy the "Medusa" folder to Q:/plugins/video
 - Run the add-on and enjoy!